 Industry Update/National Response

-- The Government allowed reopening of offices and public transport services as of 31 May, ending 66 days of lockdown measures.
-Industries, private organisations and Government offices resumed regular operations in compliance with the health and safety guidelines.
+- May 2020: The Government allowed the reopening of factories, private organisations, government offices and public transport services, ending 66 days of lockdown measures.

-- The ILO supports a Global Call to Action endorsed by employers, worker organisations, brands and retailers in April 2020 to help manufacturers survive economic disruption caused by Covid-19 pandemic and to protect workers’ income, health and employment.
+- April 2020: The government announced a set of stimulus packages worth $8.56 billion to fight the impact of COVID-19 in Bangladesh.
+Of the packages, $600 million was announced earlier on 25 March 2020 for export-oriented industries.
+Affected garment factories availed funds from the $600 million deal in loans at 2% interest to pay their workers’ salaries for up to 3 months.
+The ILO supports a Global Call to Action endorsed by employers, worker organisations, brands and retailers in April 2020 to help manufacturers survive economic disruption caused by Covid-19 pandemic and to protect workers’ income, health and employment.
 In Bangladesh, BWB is leveraging support from tripartite constituents, IFIs, Development partners, brands and other stakeholders around a set of agreed priorities and means of implementation.

 Factory Service Update